Pultenaea maidenii: Description

 Pultenaea maidenii was an erect shrub that typically grew to a height of up to 1 m, with ribbed stems that were sparsely hairy when young.
 The leaves were egg-shaped with the narrower end towards the base, concave or folded lengthwise, 6–10 mm long and 2–3 mm wide with lance-shaped stipules about 1.5 mm long at the base.
 The flowers were arranged clusters of four to six at the ends of the branches with broadly egg-shaped to round bracts 1–3 mm long and wide.
 The sepals were 5–6 mm long with bracteoles attached to the side of the sepal tube.
 The standard was 7–8 mm long and the ovary was hairy.
 Flowering occurred in November.

 Taxonomy and naming

 Pultenaea maidenii was first formally described in 1906 by Felix Reader in The Victorian Naturalist from specimens collected in 1904 by Herbert Bennett Williamson "at the Pipehead Reservoir of the Hamilton Waterworks, on the Victoria Range, Dundas County, Victoria".
 The specific epithet (maidenii) honours Joseph Maiden.

 Distribution

-Maiden's bush-pea grows is only known from the collections made by Williamson between 1903 and 1906 on the south-western side of the Vicroia Range in the Grampians.
+Maiden's bush-pea grows is only known from the collections made by Williamson between 1903 and 1906 on the south-western side of the Victoria Range in the Grampians.